 Fairfax County Public Schools (FCPS) is a catalyst that transforms our community's most valuable potential - our children - and shapes a thriving future.
 We are the community's gathering place where, together, we foster creative thinking, a culture of caring, and lifelong connections.
 In our schools, students share a diversity of experiences that prepare them for success in a global society; teachers creatively challenge and inspire young minds; and parents actively engage in their children's future.

-Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 89 percent plan to pursue post-secondary education.
+Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
 FCPS students can take Advanced Placement (AP) or International Baccalaureate (IB) classes in high school; the division offers the IB middle years program and the IB primary years program in select schools.
 Two hundred thirty-seven students from 17 high schools have been named semifinalists by the National Merit Scholarship Corporation for 2020.
-Fairfax County high schools are recognized annually by the Washington Post as being among the most challenging high schools in the U.S.
+Fairfax County high schools are recognized annually by education columnist Jay Mathews as being among the most challenging high schools in the U.S.